gagneurlab/drop/docs/source/prepare.rst

 zScoreCutoff                  numeric    A non-negative number.
 Z scores (in absolute value) greater than this cutoff are considered as outliers.                                                                                                                                                                                                                                                                                ``0`` padjCutoff                    numeric    A number between (0, 1] indicating the maximum FDR an event can have in order to be considered an outlier.                                                                                                                                                                                                                                                                              ``0.05`` maxTestedDimensionProportion  numeric    An integer that controls the maximum value that the encoding dimension can take.
-Refer to `advanced-options`_.                                                                                                                                                                                                                                                                          ``3`` reportAllGenesToTest          boolean    If lists of candidate genes are provided in the AE_GENES_TO_TEST column of the sample annotation, this parameter controls whether only significant results (based on ``padjCutoff`` and ``zScoreCutoff``) will be reported for the set(s) of tested genes (default), or whether all events within a tested gene will be reported in the result table, regardless of aberrant status.    ``false``
+Refer to `advanced-options`_.                                                                                                                                                                                                                                                                          ``3`` genesToTest                   character  Full path to a yaml file specifying lists of candidate genes per sample to test during FDR correction.
+See the documentation for details on the structure of this file.                                                                                                                                                                                                                 ``null`` reportAllGenesToTest          boolean    If lists of candidate genes are provided in the AE_GENES_TO_TEST column of the sample annotation, this parameter controls whether only significant results (based on ``padjCutoff`` and ``zScoreCutoff``) will be reported for the set(s) of tested genes (default), or whether all events within a tested gene will be reported in the result table, regardless of aberrant status.    ``false``
 ============================  =========  ======================================================================================================================================================================================================================================================================================================================================================================================  ======